alejaromerom/alejaromerom/README.md

 **About me**

-- 👓 Knowledge on HTML5, CSS3,JavaScript, React, SASS, learnig TailwindCSS
+- 👓 Knowledge on HTML5, CSS3,JavaScript, React, SASS, learniNg TailwindCSS

 - 🔭 I’m currently working on new projects and studying different technologies